 From Autopilot to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Autopilot data in Google Data Studio is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites Autopilot to Redshift, Autopilot to BigQuery, Autopilot to Azure Synapse Analytics, Autopilot to PostgreSQL, Autopilot to Panoply, and Autopilot to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate Autopilot with Google Data Studio.
-With just a few clicks, Stitch starts extracting your Autopilot data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.
+With just a few clicks, Stitch starts extracting your Autopilot data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.